 Imagine big blue skies, russet golden walks, garden harvests of amber, ochre and vivid orange squash and pumpkins, the glorious greens of apples, pears, beans and courgettes, a radiant rainbow of garden flowers adorning hotel and spa.
 The reality is here in abundance!

 As the garden produce mounts up on the kitchen doorstep, chef and his brigade busily prepare delicious warming meals for our 2 AA rosette restaurant, as well as concocting an array of pickles, chutneys, juices and jams to capture those summer flavours in darker winter days.
 Think richly dark damson jam, spicy tomato and balsamic pickle, a rather delicious sweet apple and squash chutney (see recipe below) and freshly pressed Woolley Apple juice.
-Check out the Potting Shed Shop in the walled garden to take a taste of Woolley home with you.
-Yum!
+Check out our new Gourmet Break for the best of those autumn flavours as well as a fabulous gin tasting.
+Dog in tow?
+No problem!
+Take a look at our dog friendly break: Dogs Stay for Free for some rather special extra goodies.

 Warm the soul...and the toes

 When the sun is less friendly, get cosy by the fire with a mug of hot chocolate and a board game, or a robust red with a good book.
-Alternatively head over to the spa where the heated indoor pool overlooking the walled garden, along with the steam room and sauna, will make you feel warm and lovely.
-Add in an Elemis facial or massage and suddenly the world seems a nicer place.
+Alternatively head over to the spa where the heated indoor pool overlooking the walled garden, will make you feel warm and lovely.
+Add in an Elemis spa treatment and suddenly the world seems a nicer place.

 Half Term Fun